make-all/tuya-local/README.md

 device, so you may need to experiment to find the minimum delay that gives reliable results.

-Some devices can handle multiple commands in a single message, so for entity platforms that support it (eg climate `set_temperature` can include presets, lights pretty much everything is set through `turn_on`) multiple settings are sent at once.
+Most devices can handle multiple commands in a single message, so for entity platforms that support it (eg climate `set_temperature` can include presets, lights pretty much everything is set through `turn_on`) multiple settings are sent at once.
 But some devices do